How Geometrical Frustrated Systems Challenge our Notion of Thermodynamics: GFS Weakly Coupled to an Ideal Gas

 as shown in Fig.~\ref{Fig:GFS_Gas1}(b).
 The old and new state parameters $\Delta E,\; \varphi $, as well as their respective parameter spaces are related by

 where $\tilde{\mathscr{S}}^1 $ is a segment of the unit circle, the interval $J$ defines the range of energy exchange, and $\varphi_0$ is the angle related to the initial state.
 Within this new parameter space, entropy has a local maximum $\partial_{\varphi}S=0 $ at $\varphi=\pi/2$ (Fig.~\ref{Fig:GFS_Gas1}(c)).
-Note that in the Figure entropies were normalized to their maximum in state space just by a constant shift, $S\to \Delta S=S-S_{max} $.
-Similar to Eq.~(\ref{Eq:phitemp}) in the previous section one may introduce new state parameters $\phi^{(I)},\; \phi^{(II)} $ of the subsystems with associated temperatures $1/T^{(i)}_{\phi^{(i)}}=\partial_{\phi^{(i)}}S^{(i)} $, and $\varphi$ may be interpreted as an exchange parameter.
+Similar to Eqs.~(\ref{Eq:phi}, \ref{Eq:phitemp}) in the previous section one may introduce new state parameters $\phi^{(I)},\; \phi^{(II)} $ of the subsystems with associated temperatures $1/T^{(i)}_{\phi^{(i)}}=\partial_{\phi^{(i)}}S^{(i)} $, and $\varphi$ may be interpreted as an exchange parameter.
 Figure~\ref{Fig:GFS_Gas1}(c) shows that the local maxima of entropies of sub- and combined system coincide at $\varphi=\pi/2$, i.e.inverse temperatures of the subsystems become equivalent by vanishing, $1/T^{(i)}_{\phi^{(i)}}=0$.
 However, the interpretation of the inverse temperature $1/T^{(i)}_{\phi^{(i)}} $ for system $i$ is problematic, as its conjugated variable $\phi^{(i)}$, in contrast to energy, depends on both subsystems.

-The thermodynamics of the combined system of weakly coupled GFS and classical gas also demonstrates that the most probable state and thermodynamic equilibrium may not be interchanged.
-The probability distribution of the magnetic moment of the GFS in Fig.~\ref{Fig:GFS_Gas1}(d) shows a value of only $<0.1 $ at the most probable -, i.e. ground state of the GFS $m^{(I)}=E^{(I)}=0 $.
+The thermodynamics of the combined system of weakly coupled GFS and classical gas also demonstrates that the most probable state and thermodynamic equilibrium must not be confused.
+The probability distribution of the magnetic moment of the GFS in Fig.~\ref{Fig:GFS_Gas1}(d) shows a maximum value of only $<0.1 $ at the ground states of the GFS, $m^{(I)}=E^{(I)}=0 $.
 Therefore there is a good chance to find the combined system in a different energetic state.
-The more particle the gas has, and the cooler it is, the more is the probability distribution centered around the ground state of the GFS (Fig.~\ref{Fig:GFS_Gas2}).
-With decreasing temperature of the gas, the probability of the ground state of the GFS approaches asymptotically one.
+The more particles the gas at constant energy has, i.e the cooler it is, the more is the probability distribution centered around the ground states of the GFS (Fig.~\ref{Fig:GFS_Gas2}).
+With decreasing temperature of the gas, the probability to find the GFS in its ground states approaches asymptotically one.